“Flowers” Lyrics Meaning (Miley Cyrus)

 We were right ’til we weren’t

-This line conveys the abrupt shift from harmony to discord.
-It reflects the fragile nature of relationships and how things can change despite the best intentions.
+It shows the fragile nature of relationships and how things can change despite the best intentions.

 Built a home and watched it burn